K3 Technology

 Technology Expert

-Microsoft 365 runs everything for most businesses: email, files, collaboration, video calls, project management.
-And with Copilot now embedded across the entire suite, it's becoming the AI layer too.
-The problem?
-Most businesses are barely using 20% of what they're paying for — and rolling out Copilot without proper configuration creates real security risks.
+Microsoft 365 runs everything for most businesses: email, files, collaboration, video calls, and project management.
+With Copilot now embedded across the suite, it is becoming the AI layer too.
+The problem is that many businesses roll it out before permissions, data hygiene, licensing, and training are ready.

 K3 Technology manages Microsoft 365 environments for businesses across Denver and Dallas.
-Here's what we see most companies getting wrong, and how to fix it.
+Here's what we see companies getting wrong with M365 management and Microsoft Copilot readiness, and how to fix it without creating unnecessary oversharing, license waste, or adoption friction.

 The M365 Licensing Mess